 If using roasted peanuts:

-- Place the roasted peanuts in a food processor and grind until fine in texture and the peanuts will feel "damp/wet" because some of the oil from the peanut has been released
+- Place the roasted peanuts in a food processor and grind until fine in texture and the peanuts will feel "damp/wet" because some of the oil from the peanut has been released, but don't ground into a peanut butter consistency though

 Prepare the cookie dough:

-- Edited: I have recently tried without baking powder with a good result, so I have removed it from the recipe.
+- UPDATE: I have recently tried without baking powder with a good result, so I have removed it from the recipe.

 Shaping the dough: